eerkela/bertrand/docs/source/content/motivation.rst

             so.
 As always, we should benchmark our code before and after optimization to ensure that we're actually improving performance.

-There's still one additional complication that we haven't discussed yet.
-If we take a look at the values that are returned by each of our implementations, we might notice a discrepancy:
+If we take a look at the values that are returned by each of the above implementations, we might notice a discrepancy:

 .. code-block:: python

     import numba
+    import sum_ctypes
+    import sum_cython
+    import sum_numba

     x = list(range(10**5))
     y = numba.typed.List(x)